-1. We have audited the separate and consolidated financial statements ("financial statements") of Raiffeisen Bank S.A. (the "Bank") and its subsidiaries (collectively "the Group"), with registered office in 246D Calea Floreasca street, District 1, Bucharest, Romania, identified by unique tax registration code RO 361820 which comprise the consolidated and separate statement of financial position as at 31 December 2023, and the consolidated and separate statement of comprehensive income, the consolidated and separate statement of changes in equity and the consolidated and separate statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-2. The financial statements as at 31 December 2023 are identified as follows:
+- 1. We have audited the separate and consolidated financial statements ("financial statements") of Raiffeisen Bank S.A. (the "Bank") and its subsidiaries (collectively "the Group"), with registered office in 246D Calea Floreasca street, District 1, Bucharest, Romania, identified by unique tax registration code RO 361820 which comprise the consolidated and separate statement of financial position as at 31 December 2023, and the consolidated and separate statement of comprehensive income, the consolidated and separate statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information. - 2.
+The financial statements as at 31 December 2023 are identified as follows: - Separate financial statements